OpenBluetoothToolbox/SimpleBLE/docs/overview.rst

 --------

-The SimpleBLE project aims to provide fully cross-platform BLE libraries and bindings for Python, Rust and C++, designed for simplicity and ease of use with a licencing scheme chosen to be friendly towards commercial use.
+The SimpleBLE project aims to provide fully cross-platform BLE libraries and bindings for Python, Rust and C++, designed for simplicity and ease of use with a licensing scheme chosen to be friendly towards commercial use.
 All specific operating system quirks are handled internally to provide a consistent behavior across all platforms.
 The libraries also provide first-class support for vendorization of all third-party